 McCloud Nature Park

 Some may call shenanigans on this one, since the parks department that I work for operates McCloud Nature Park right outside of North Salem, but McCloud has long been my favorite park in Hendricks County -- even before I began working there.

 McCloud has 6.5 miles of trails that wind through its 232 acres, much of which is wooded with multiple species of trees that gives it a neat multi-colored look in peak season.
 (Insider tip: My favorite trail is Acorn Pass.)

 The park remains a very popular spot for family photos and senior photos.
-Throw in our historic truss bridge, Big Walnut Creek, our Fall Colors Festival and other neat features and programs in the park, and you've got a prime spot to spend your autumn days.
+Throw in our historic truss bridge, Big Walnut Creek, wetland habitat observation deck and other neat features and programs in the park, and you've got a prime spot to spend your autumn days.

 But don't just rely on my bias in giving McCloud home field advantage.
 It's been named one of the Top 10 spots in Indiana to view fall colors!

 For more information about McCloud Nature Park, click here.